 1. Plastic

 This is by far the biggest amount of recyclable waste we produce.
 Most recycling places (a quick Google search should show you the nearest recycling facility) will accept plastic #1,2, and 5.
 This includes but is not limited to plastic bottles, jugs, cups… Always check the plastic number (usually located at the bottom of the container) before throwing it with your recyclables.
-Grocery plastic bags can also be recycled at most grocery stores like Walmart, Target, Publix, or Kroger among others.
+You can also recycle plastic bags at most grocery stores like Walmart, Target, Publix, or Kroger among others.
 Of course, it’s even better if you bring your own reusable bags with you in the store.
 This will also make it much easier to carry your groceries back inside your home in fewer trips.

 2. Paper & Cardboard

 Our second largest source of recyclable trash is paper and cardboard.
-Boxes, junk mail, notes, paper sack, or even shredded paper… can all be recycled.
-As long as the paper product is not soiled like greasy pizza boxes or muddy shipping boxes, it can be recycled.
+This is one of the easiest ways to recycle.
+Boxes, junk mail, notes, paper sack, or even shredded paper… can all be recycled as long as the paper product is clean – no greasy pizza boxes or muddy shipping boxes.
 I keep a paper sack or box in a corner of the kitchen, but if you have a garage or mud room, that would be a great place for it, too.

 3. Aluminum

 It takes us a while to fill a bag of cans, but I keep them outside in a large metal bin and take them to the scrap yard when it gets full.
-One bag of cans will only bring about $1, but it will make you feel great about diverting trash from landfills that can later be turned into a new bike or appliance.
+One bag of cans will only bring about $1, but it will make you feel great about diverting trash from landfills.
+All this aluminum could later become a new bike or appliance.
 Cans are the most common source of recycled aluminum, but pizza pans and deodorant sprays can also be recycled along with your cans.

 4. Glass

-This is my favorite recycling secret to share!
-So few people know that glass can be recycled at ALL Target stores in the United States.
+This is my favorite recycling tips to share!
+Very few people know that you can recycle glass at ALL Target stores in the United States.
 Click here to view the 2010 Target press release announcing the beginning of the recycling program.
 Brown, green, or clear glass, they take it all!
-Target recycling stations are located at the front of each store, often near the customer service desk.
+Target recycling stations are located at the front of each store, often near the customer service desk and are one of the best ways to recycle glass near you.
 They also accept aluminum cans, plastic beverage containers, and small electronic devices (more on that below).
 Just one more reason to love Target!

 If you have a yard, then consider creating a compost space for your food scraps.
+We cook most of our food at home and from scratch, so we have lots of scraps.
 Fruit and vegetable peels, eggshells, leftovers… it’s all organic, biodegradable matter.
-We are lucky enough to live in the country, so we have plenty of yard space to pile our scraps.
+We are lucky enough to live in the country and have plenty of yard space to pile our scraps.
+This is one of the easiest ways to recycle as you don’t even need to leave your house.
 Simply make sure to dedicate a space far enough away from your house to avoid attracting rodents and decaying smells.

 6. Old fabrics

 If you’re like me, you are constantly looking for ways to make room in your closet.
-One of the greatest ways to do this is by donating old, gently-worn clothing to local charities or consignment stores like Goodwill.
+One of the greatest ways to do this and recycle is by donating old, gently-worn clothing to local charities or consignment stores like Goodwill.
 But what about that stained dress you once loved or these torn jeans you can’t fix?
 No worries!
 Most Goodwill stores recycle old torn or stained clothing and linens that cannot otherwise be sold.
 If you don’t want to throw away your old clothes and send them to landfills, consider taking them to Goodwill.
 Before dropping off your old fabric, make sure to label your bags as “salvage” to make it easier on the crew sorting through donations.
+I recently did this with scraps of fabric leftover from my quilting project.

 7. Electronics